 It has been exactly one and a half-year since I had to cancel a trip to Portugal due to family issues.
-Now it was finally the time to visit Portugal together with my wife and kids.
+Now it was finally the time to visit Portugal together with my wife and kids; we did a 7-10 day road trip in Portugal.
 We took a flight from Amsterdam to Madrid where we would take a rental car to Porto first.
 Then continue down to Lisbon and back to Madrid.
 Why fly to Madrid is probably the question in your head right now?
 That’s in Spain!
 We did that because we had nested airline tickets and this trip was for free.
 Read all about booking cheaper business class flights in a recent post I did.
 From Porto we did a one day tour to Guimarães which is a beautiful medieval town and classified as a UNESCO World Heritage Site.
 Enjoy this town with me; let’s start at the castle.

 Guimarães Castle is the birthplace of D. Afonso Henriques, the first king of Portugal.
 The foundations of the current castle date back to the late 10th century.
 Its last major renovation and extension took place in the early 14th century.
 In these three centuries it was the residence of several noblemen and in 1111 it became the birthplace of the first Portuguese king.
 Built to defend a local monastery against the Muslims it’s now an important iconic structure for Guimarães and all of Portugal.